 I belong to the Green Bay Area Writer’s Guild and to Shawano Area Writers, where I currently serve as president.
 I am also a member of the Wisconsin Writer’s Association.
 I edited and published the 50th anniversary edition anthology of Shawano Area Writers, available through Amazon.

-I am a 4th Degree member of the Knights of Columbus and active in my parish, currently facilitating our mission planning process and serving on the parish council.
-I find it ironic that I attended St. Bernard Parish in my home town and am a member of St. Bernard Parish in Green Bay.
+I am a 4th Degree member of the Knights of Columbus and active in my parish, currently serving as president of our parish council.
+I find it ironic that I attended St. Bernard Parish in my home town and now am a member of St. Bernard Parish in Green Bay.

 I have several writing projects in development, and you’ll learn more about those as this website develops.